10 Useful product-thinking lessons for engineers

 Have you ever struggled to explain the business value of a piece of engineering?
 Like why a particular piece of tech debt needs to be paid down now?

-2. To empathise better with customers of the software their building
+- Empathise better with customers of the software they're building

 Be able to name and describe specific customers